imdeadcm/collatloans/readme.md

 # Cryptographic Collateralized Loan without Smart Contracts

-Implementation for the primitive VCME of the paper _Cryptographic Collateralized Loan without Smart Contracts_.
+Implementation for the primitive VCMwE of the paper _Cryptographic Collateralized Loan without Smart Contracts_.
 We provide two implementations, baseline and efficient.

 ## How to run